-Broadleaf, common, or culinary sage, Salvia officinalis, is an annual you may know from its role in the “parsley, sage, rosemary, and thyme” quartet of music and Thanksgiving fame.
+Broadleaf, common, or culinary sage, Salvia officinalis, is a perennial you may know from its role in the “parsley, sage, rosemary, and thyme” quartet of music and Thanksgiving fame.

 Its earthy fragrance deters pests, while its light blue blossoms attract beneficial pollinators, like the tiny parasitoid wasp and hoverfly, which prey upon caterpillars and aphids.

 You’re sure to like the robust sage you’ll harvest when you plant heirloom organic seeds.